Arminkhayati/NLUToolikit/README.md

 - data.labels: all labels we are predicitng.
   Note: `PAD` label and `O` "not slot" label must be 0 and 1 respectively, and `<sos>` and `<eos>` labels are also must be in the list, even if we are not using them.

+see one of sample config files for more comments.